This is a beginning to intermediate level course. Upon completion of this course, mental health professionals will be

 This actual case illustrates naiveté and inexperience, a fairly common denominator among therapists who accept gifts beyond the realm of small one-time or appropriate special occasion tokens.
 Regardless of any other dynamics or considerations, a very valuable gift should be refused.
 A person in a vulnerable situation can always charge exploitation later, and such a charge may well have substance despite the recipient’s rationalizations.
-Freshly’s case qualifies as unusual, but also illustrates how blindly satisfying one’s own interests can lead to trouble later.
-(Barnett, 2011).
+Freshly’s case qualifies as unusual, but also illustrates how blindly satisfying one’s own interests can lead to trouble later (Barnett, 2011).

 A grateful elderly client with early onset Alzheimer’s Disease gave Salvador Time, Ph.D. her father’s gold and engraved watch.
 When the client’s son learned of the gift, he pressed ethics charges.
 The son had wanted the watch all along, but never pressured his mother, figuring he would inherit it after she passed.
 In his defense, Dr. Time argued that the client, as an adult, had the right to decide to give her possessions to whomever she wanted.
 Dr. Time also contended that the client would have felt highly offended had he declined her gift.

 The ethics committee did not find Dr. Time’s reasoning acceptable.
 It concluded that Time knew that the client had adult male children and male grandchildren.
 He should have recognized this personal item as a family heirloom.

-Therapists who work in isolation, compared to those in group psychotherapy or counseling practices or clinic/hospital settings, may be more prone to look to clients to fulfill their own needs, compared with those in institutional practice.
-Although we know of no large scale study, your authors – who have served on several ethics committees, including that of the American Psychological Association – noticed that a disproportionate number of ethics charges were lodged against therapists practicing in relative isolation (e.g. working in a secluded office, an office building with no other practitioners close by, or a private home office).
+Therapists who work in isolation, compared to those in group practices or clinic/hospital settings, may find themselves more prone to look to clients to fulfill their own needs, compared with those in institutional practice.
+Although we know of no large-scale study, your authors – who have served on several ethics committees, including that of the American Psychological Association – noticed that a disproportionate number of ethics charges were lodged against therapists practicing in relative isolation (e.g. working in a secluded office, an office building with no other practitioners close by, or a private home office).
 Most of these cases involved inappropriate and high risk boundary violations.